Where to Stay in Madrid: 13 Best Neighborhoods

 The area also boasts a number of museums, art galleries, and exhibition halls, including the National Archaeological Museum and the newer Robot Museum, which exhibits the largest collection of robotic dogs in Europe.

-If all that shopping and wandering museums makes you hungry, there’s also six Michelin starred restaurants in the area to choose from, along with a plethora of other fine dining establishments and cafes, offering an array of cuisines, from authentic local delicacies to Japanese fusion.
+If all that shopping and wandering museums makes you hungry, there’s also six Michelin-starred restaurants in the area to choose from, along with a plethora of other fine dining establishments and cafes, offering an array of cuisines, from authentic local delicacies to Japanese fusion.
 Check out Calle de Serrano, Calle de Velásquez and Calle de Goya for best shops and restaurants in this disttrict.

 The nightlife of the area maintains the exclusivity and sophistication it was designed for, with the city’s top mixologists serving cocktails from some of the most prestigious clubs and bars, catering to the wealthy socialites and company executives from the nearby business districts.

 Stay in Salamanca if you seek the finer things in life, you prioritize art and culture, you enjoy high-end shopping, and Money isn’t a concern.

 Best Places to stay in Salamanca: